IceHe/lib/cmd/g/gpg.md

 # or
 gpg --full-gen-key

 # Either export all keys from all keyrings,
-# or if at least one name is given, those of the given name.
 # with --armor to mail those keys.
 gpg --armor --export [GPG-Key-ID]

-#
+# Remove key from the secret keyring.
+ gpg --delete-secret-keys [GPG-Key-ID]
 ```

 ## Usage